 Investments are recognised and derecognised on the trade date where a purchase or sale is under a contract, whose terms require delivery within the timeframe established by the market concerned, and are initially measured at fair value.
-Investments are designated at fair value through profit or loss.
+Investments are designated at fair value.